sorbet/sorbet-typed/README.md

 ## Installation

-Use the Sorbet gem. `srb init` will automatically put the applicable files from this repository in `./sorbet/rbi/sorbet-typed`.
+Use the Sorbet gem. `srb init` will fetch the applicable files from this repository into your project.

 ## Adding .rbi files